firefly-zero/docs.fireflyzero.com/content/dev/graphics.md

 img = { path = "eg_6x9.fff" }
 ```

-Now you can load the fornt from ROM as you load images and call `draw_text` with the text you want to render and the font.
+Now you can load the font from ROM as you load images and call `draw_text` with the text you want to render and the font.

 The text does not automatically wrap.
 If you need word wrapping, you should add new lines into the text yourself.